This blog post was originally published on September 20, 2017 and was updated on December 2, 2020.

 - Materials (workbooks, videos, etc.)

 There are a number of indirect costs you also have to account for when developing your budget.
-These indirect costs include things such as employee lost time and impact on the organization.
-In fact, if organizations are averaging 34.1 hours of formal learning per employee per year, accounting for that many lost “man-hours” per employee adds up quickly.
+These indirect costs include things such as employee absence and impact on the organization.
+In fact, if organizations are averaging 34.0 hours of formal learning per employee per year, accounting for employee absences adds up quickly.

-This also affects any position that may need a replacement to fill-in during their time in training and that cost should be accounted for.
+This also affects any position that may need a replacement to fill-in during their time in training and that cost should be accounted for in your budget.